 One-day temporary permits also are available for students and staff.
 Temporary permits are valid only in lots specified on the permit.
 Temporary permits are not valid in reserved spaces, those designated for maintenance vehicles, or metered areas.

 Although there is an adequate number of parking spaces available, similar to other universities, parking may not be available as close as you would prefer to your campus destination.
 Lot G-20, located west of Grant Street, offers available parking 99 percent of the time.
 Additionally, the Grant-Cleveland Shuttle runs on an approximate seven-minute loop; simply wait at the covered shelter located in Lot G-20, and the shuttle will drive you to Cleveland Circle, Lot R-4.

-The NFTA Buffalo State College Riders Accessing Metro program provides undergraduate students with unlimited access to the NFTA Metro Bus and Rail System plus the #206 campus circulator.
+The NFTA Buffalo State College Riders Accessing Metro (CRAM) program provides undergraduate students with unlimited access to the NFTA Metro Bus and Rail System via the broad-based transportation fee.